vilassn/whisper_android/README.md

 These parameters are suitable for many audio recording scenarios.
 You can modify these settings by adjusting the corresponding variables in the class if needed.

-**Permissions**

-Ensure that your Android application has the necessary permissions to record audio.
-The class checks for the `RECORD_AUDIO` permission before starting the recording.
-Make sure to request and handle this permission in your app's manifest and runtime permissions.

-**Status Updates**

-The `Recorder` class provides status updates during recording through the registered update listener.
-Use this feature to display progress or messages to the user.

-**Error Handling**

-The class includes error handling to handle various exceptions that may occur during audio recording and WAV file creation.
-Ensure proper exception handling in your application when using this class.

-**Sample Usage**

 Below is a sample code snippet demonstrating how to use the `Recorder` class: